cybercongress/foundation/euler-foundation/foundation.md

 _________

 ### Deploy Aragon Company Template
-{euler,cyber}\~Foundation will be a DAO, which is based on the [Company Aragon DAO Template](https://github.com/aragon/dao-templates/tree/master/templates/company).
+{euler, cyber}\~Foundation will be a DAO, which is based on the [Company Aragon DAO Template](https://github.com/aragon/dao-templates/tree/master/templates/company).
 It will use transferable tokens to represent stake ownership in the DAO.
 Decisions are made based on stake-weighted voting.

 We are going to deploy a custom template because cybers native tokens don't have decimals.
-During the vesting and claim processes, between the Foundation DAO and the Cyber blockchain (euler or cyber) we need to operate with zero decimals tokens.
+During the vesting and claim processes, between the Foundation DAO and the Cyber blockchain (euler or cyber), we need to operate with zero decimals tokens.
 By default, organisations come with a token that is divisible by 18 decimal points (like most ERC-20 tokens).

 We strongly recommend reading this guide from Aragon on [using company templates for DAO setup](https://help.aragon.org/article/30-create-a-new-company-organization).